 Earle majored in botany at Florida State University, where she was certified as a SCUBA diver, and then went on to complete master’s and doctorate degrees at Duke University.
 For her dissertation, she continued her studies in the Gulf of Mexico, collecting more than 20,000 samples of algae to catalog aquatic plant life.
 Her first job: resident director of Cape Haze Marine Laboratories in Sarasota.

-Dr. Earle said the sense of urgency for conservation is growing, although it was palpable even back in 1951, when the Conservancy first opened its doors.
+Dr. Earle said the sense of urgency for conservation is growing, although it was palpable even back in 1951, when TNC first opened its doors.

 “People were realizing that we had to do something or else lose, not just species, but entire ecosystems,” she said.
 “Protecting nature is no longer viewed as an option but as a necessity.
 We have no other choice.
 We must maintain the integrity of the natural systems that hold our planet steady.”